How to choose an agent

 - Do they include any enhanced marketing on Rightmove such as Featured Property or Premium Listing?

 - Which redress scheme do they belong to?
-The Property Ombudsman, The Property Redress Scheme, or The Ombudsman Services: Property are the three government approved schemes.
+The Property Ombudsman or The Property Redress Scheme are the two government approved schemes.

 - Do they belong to any trade bodies such as ARLA or UKALA?